pineppa/42_1_Get_next_line/README.md

   * The first part copies the beginning of `string`;
   * The second part copies the ending part of `string` returning a new `str` with a new memory allocated;
   * A third process is used to free `string`;

+#### Bonus: Handling more file descriptors

+In order to be able to keep a storage of all the arrays already checked, the function must be supplied with an array of array (pointers) to the different file descriptors previously passed to the function.
+Risky pitfalls:

+* Malloc cannot be used to allocate the array of arrays -> Dynamic allocation only happens at runtime, while the static variable is inizialised at compile time;
+* The initial array will have a fixed size.
+This should ideally allow each `fd` to be saved in memory, although the maximum value may change through different OS; Nice explaination in [stackoverflow](https://stackoverflow.com/questions/35442414/dynamic-vs-static-array-in-c)
+* To check on the same PC what are the limitations for file descriptors `fd` run in the terminal `ulimit -Sn` for the soft limit and `ulimit -Hn` for the hard limit;

+<br> :question: Unanswered questions:

+* If a file is closed outside the function, how can the function know about it?
+Will this mantain the previous information or will fd know it is now different ??
+* Is the value given by ulimit -Sn allowing the value 2^n or is only up to 2^(n-1) since 0 is also allowed?